Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 The reason the game is in glyphs is because it must be "censored" as some creatures are cognitohazardous.

+A weird item that induces a positive effect if your room path causes two rooms to superpose upon each other

 An item that occasionally gives difficult "Simon Says" rules to follow.
 The player is rewarded for not transgressing.

 A massive enemy over 9 tiles, composed of combined textures.
 Maybe in the Spire.